epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-13-de-wm-shell-difference.markdown

 ---

-The difference between DE, WM and a Shell.
+The difference between DE, WM, Shell and Compositor.

 GNU/Linux is very modular,
 you can find a bunch of different distro